tylimbach/RubiksCubeAI/README.md

-# Rubiks Cube Simulator
+# Rubiks Cube AI
-Rubiks Cube Simulator is a terminal menu application that simulates a 3x3 rubik's cube written in Python.
+A terminal menu application that simulates a 3x3 rubik's cube written in Python.
 It supports multiple operations.

 - Creation of a solved 3x3 cube
 - Simulate turns or rotations